Tips to get your Lawn Equipment ready for Spring

 Stash batteries safely.
 When the battery pack is not in use, keep it away from other metal objects, like paper clips, coins, keys, nails, screws or other small metal objects, that can make a connection from one terminal to another.
 Shorting the battery terminals together may cause burns or a fire.

+Tidy up.
 Clean equipment will run more efficiently and last longer.
 Clean equipment and store it in a dry place.
 Remove dirt, oil or grass.
 Never store equipment in a place that is damp or wet.